-- the CEO’s terms of employment, and terms for management and those directly subordinated to the CEO
+- the CEO’s terms of employment, and terms for executive management and those directly subordinated to the CEO

-- Follow and evaluate variable remuneration programmes for company management
+- Follow and evaluate variable remuneration programmes for executive management

 - Matters of principle concerning pension agreements, severance pay, notice periods, bonus/earnings-related remuneration, fees, benefits, etc.

 - Prepare matters and decisions relating to the incentive systems for Ratos and the companies, in some cases for decision by the Board and/or the general meeting